Foreign worker: Asia–Pacific

+China

+Foreign workers in China are subject to employment approval procedures that control who may work and what positions they can hold.
+China’s Foreign Worker Employment Administrative Rules require employers to obtain authorization before employing a foreign worker and limit hiring to specific authorized occupations.
+Under the Rules, foreign nationals need to enter China on a Z visa and obtain both a work permit and residence permit before starting work.
+Employers are required to apply for work permits on behalf of foreign workers after their arrival, which the worker can then use to apply for their residence permit.

-Arab Gulf states
+Arab States of the Persian Gulf

 In 1973, an oil boom in the Gulf Cooperation Council created an unprecedented demand for labour in the oil, construction and industrial sectors.
 Development demanded a labor force.
 This demand was met by foreign workers, primarily those from the Arab states, with a later shift to those from Asia-Pacific countries.
 A rise in the standards of living for citizens of western Asian countries also created a demand for domestic workers in the home.

 Since the 1970s, foreign workers have become a large percentage of the population in most nations in the Persian Gulf region.
 Growing competition with nationals in the job sector, along with complaints regarding the treatment of foreign workers, has led to rising tensions between the national and foreign populations in these nations.

 Remittances are becoming a prominent source of external funding for countries that contribute foreign workers to the GCC countries.
 On average, the top recipients globally are India, the Philippines, and Bangladesh.
 In 2001, $72.3 billion was returned as remittances to the countries of origin of foreign workers, equivalent to 1.3% of the world GDP.
 The source of income remains beneficial as remittances are often more stable than private capital flows.
 Despite fluctuations in the economy of GCC countries, the amount of dollars in remittances is usually stable.

 The spending of remittances is seen in two ways.
 Principally, remittances are sent to the families of guest workers.
 Though often put towards consumption, remittances are also directed to investment.
 Investment is seen to lead to the strengthening of infrastructure and facilitating international travel.

 With this jump in earnings, one benefit that has been seen is the nutritional improvement in households of migrant workers.
 Other benefits are the lessening of underemployment and unemployment.

 In detailed studies of Pakistani migrants to West Asia in the early 1980s, the average foreign worker was 25–40 years old.
 Seventy per cent were married, while families accompanied only 4 per cent.
 Two-thirds hailed from rural areas, and 83 per cent were production workers.
 At the time, 40 per cent of Pakistan's foreign exchange earnings came from its migrant workers.